 An area is provided where students can create their own instructional materials for use when they return to the field.
-Laminating and cutting equipment is available, along with supplies such as paper, card, glue, and others.
+Laminating and cutting equipment is available, along with supplies such as paper, card stock, and glue.

 Media collection/viewing facilities